Get Your Free 2023 Vacation Guide

 For men, there’s the Aiken classic, Lionel Smith, Ltd., established in 1976 and remaining in the Smith family through multiple generations.
 Want to dress your offspring in style?
 Visit Pitter Patter to find children’s fashions as well as toys and gifts.

-Aiken also has a vivid array of jewelry, embroidery and gift boutiques, notably The Paisley Peacock, which also offers monogramming; 3 Monkeys Fine Gifts, with custom in-house printing and home accessories; and Beyond Bijoux, specializing in fashion jewelry at competitive prices.
+Aiken also has a vivid array of jewelry, embroidery and gift boutiques, notably 3 Monkeys Fine Gifts, with custom in-house printing and home accessories and Beyond Bijoux, specializing in fashion jewelry at competitive prices.

 Buying for the home?
 Nandina Home & Design is an interior design studio and store, offering furnishings and design elements for any abode.
 For the kitchen, see Plum Pudding.
 It has a great selection of cookware, dinnerware, kitchen tools and other products, including designer china.

 Of course, a vacation is not complete without time spent searching for an antique addition to your home.
-Three antique stops you'll want to make are Aiken Antique Mall, Laurens Street Antiques and York Cottage Antiques, all displaying a vast selection of furniture and other items.
+Two antique stops you'll want to make are Aiken Antique Mall and York Cottage Antiques, both displaying a vast selection of furniture and other items.

-With gifts for friends back home, new clothes for the whole family, home furnishing and antiques, and a few treats for Fido, a bag of candy is the perfect end to your downtown Aiken shopping adventure.
+With gifts for friends back home, new clothes for the whole family, home furnishing and antiques, and a few treats for Fido, your downtown Aiken shopping adventure has been a success.

 Bob Gillespie